Jesus20000/Binary-Prediction-of-Smoker-Status-using-Bio-Signals/README.md

 ### My Goal
 For this episode of the series, my task is to use binary classification to predict a patient's smoking status given information about various other health indicators.
-Good luck!

 ## Project Description